 Speaking personally, I find the orchestrated Scherzo movement to be one of Schmitt’s most fascinating scores.
 Opulently scored, it throws the listener off-balance right from the start, and a sense of unpredictability carries through its entire four-minute duration.
 Even the brief plaintive passage near the end of the movement seems unsettled, before plunging headlong into a final orchestral outburst.

 Is the movement Dionysian … or diabolical?
 Perhaps it is a bit of both.
-But in the end, it’s an extraordinary “inverted homage” to Fauré, offered up the composer who was perhaps the most anti-conformist of the master’s disciples.
+But in the end, it’s an extraordinary “inverted homage” to Fauré, offered up by the composer who was perhaps the most anti-conformist of the master’s disciples.

 To date, just one commercial recording of the complete In Memoriam has been made.
 Recorded in the late 1980s on the Cybelia label, it features Pierre Stoll directing the Rheinland-Pfalz State Philharmonic Orchestra.
 Although the recording appeared in both LP and CD incarnations, it has been out of print for years.
 However, thanks to Philippe Louis and his superlative music channel, it has been uploaded to YouTube and can be heard here.